 Italian, BA

 Italian is the gateway to one of the world’s richest cultures.
 Italy has the most United Nations Educational, Scientific and Cultural Organization (UNESCO) world heritage sites—artistic treasures considered to be of universal value—of any country in the world, due to its history as the birthplace of the Roman Empire and the Renaissance.
 In addition to an internationally recognized cultural patrimony, the country also has one of the world’s largest economies.
 Italy is a world leader in design, fashion, art restoration, the culinary arts, robotics, shipbuilding, electromechanical machinery, machine tool manufacturing, construction machinery, space engineering, pharmaceuticals, and genetic mapping.
 Music, cinema, and sports also speak Italian.
-The video, Italy the Extraordinary Commonplace, highlights Italy's important contributions.
+The video Italy the Extraordinary Commonplace highlights Italy's important contributions.

 Students pursue Italian studies for cultural reasons, for travel and study plans in Italy, and because it enhances their competitiveness in today’s marketplace.
-Since an estimated 950 Italian companies have offices in the U.S., and the U.S. is the third-ranked country of destinations for Italian export, many employers are seeking people who speak both Italian and English.
+Because an estimated 950 Italian companies have offices in the U.S., and the U.S. is the third-ranked country of destination for Italian export, many employers are seeking people who speak both Italian and English.
 A major in Italian opens doors to careers in a variety of fields; see Career Advancement in this section of the catalog.

 Languages, Culture, and Creativity

-The major in Italian provides many opportunities for growth in the language and for increased cultural fluency through dynamic, in-class learning experiences and extracurricular activities such as the Italian Table (weekly conversation hours) and the film series, Italian Movie Nights.
+The major in Italian provides many opportunities for growth in the language and for increased cultural fluency through dynamic, in-class learning experiences and extracurricular activities such as the Italian Table (weekly conversation hours) and the film series Italian Movie Nights.

 Learning Outcomes